bastienmichaux/notes/g/cs/trie.md

 # Tries

 Tries are data structures used to store strings.
 Characters are stored in a tree-like structure, where each node of the tree represents a single character.
-It that allows to quickly search for strings with a common prefix.
+Tries allow quick searches for strings with a common prefix (the beginning of a string).

 **Resources:**
 - [Yale: Tries - DataStructure Notes](http://www.cs.yale.edu/homes/aspnes/classes/223/notes.html#Tries)